sandeep11mahendrakar/Multi-Aspect-Sentiment-Analysis-with-Explainability/README.md

 # 🎭 Multi-Aspect Sentiment Analysis with Explainability

 > Not just *what* customers feel — but *why they feel it.*
+>
+> currently the deployed version is not working correctly the result are struck at 70%, but in local host is working properply

 🚀 **Live Demo:**
 https://multi-aspect-sentiment-analysis-with-explainability-xgmjnje4xv.streamlit.app